Jerry Cantrell: Early life

+Cantrell picked up a guitar for the first time when he was in sixth grade.
+At that time he played clarinet, and his mother was dating a guitar player who handed his guitar to Cantrell and taught him a couple of chords.
+Cantrell picked it up very quickly, impressing his mother's boyfriend who suggested that she should buy her son a guitar, so she bought him an acoustic guitar.
+It would not be until the age of 17 that he began seriously playing an electric guitar.
+Cantrell learned to play guitar by ear, emulating his heroes.
+In his mid-teens he bought his first guitar from a swap meet, a Korean-made Fender Stratocaster.

+Cantrell and his mother moved back to Spanaway where he attended junior high.
+His first job was delivering newspapers.

 Cantrell attended high school at Spanaway Lake High School, and, before owning his first guitar, he was a member of the high school choir which attended many state competitions.
 In his senior year, Cantrell became choir president, and the quartet sang the national anthem at basketball games and won competitions with the highest marks achievable.
 Cantrell has cited his interest in dark musical tones as dating back to this period: "In choir we performed a cappella Gregorian chants from the 14th and 15th centuries.
 It was scary church music."

 His choir teacher and drama teacher were, early on, his two greatest motivators toward a career in music.
 When Alice in Chains' first album went gold, Cantrell sent both teachers a gold record.
 He graduated from high school in 1984.

-Cantrell picked up a guitar for the first time when he was in sixth grade.
-At that time he played clarinet, and his mother was dating a guitar player who handed his guitar to Cantrell and taught him a couple of chords.
-Cantrell picked it up very quickly, impressing his mother's boyfriend who suggested that she should buy her son a guitar, so she bought him an acoustic guitar.
-It would not be until the age of 17 that he began seriously playing an electric guitar.
-Cantrell learned to play guitar by ear, emulating his heroes.
-In his mid-teens he bought his first guitar from a swap meet, a Korean-made Fender Stratocaster.

 His maternal grandmother, Dorothy Krumpos, died of cancer in October 1986, and his mother Gloria died of pancreatic cancer at age 43 in April 1987, when Cantrell was 21 years old.
 Friends recalled that Cantrell fell into depression and became a completely different person after losing both his mother and grandmother within a short span of time.

+Influences

 The first album that Cantrell owned was Elton John's 1974 Greatest Hits compilation, which was a gift he received from his father when he was 10 years old.
 He noted in an interview that he was "raised on country music" as a youth and that he admires the emotion conveyed in the genre.
 He also considers himself "half Yankee and half redneck".
 However, hard rock music caught Cantrell's interest predominantly.
 He would later cite guitarists such as Jimi Hendrix, Ace Frehley, Tony Iommi, Angus Young, Jimmy Page, Glenn Tipton, K.K.
 Downing, David Gilmour, Nancy Wilson, and Eddie Van Halen as major influences, as well as Elton John and bands Fleetwood Mac, Heart and Rush as his early songwriting idols.
 Cantrell also cited Soundgarden as a big influence on him.